screeps/docs/api/source/Tombstone.md

 <img src="img/tombstone.gif" alt="" align="right" />

 A remnant of dead creeps.
-This is a walkable structure.
+This is a walkable object.

 <table class="table gameplay-info">
     <tbody>